If you are looking for innovative, durable watches for a special gift to a loved one (or yourself!), this review is for you.

 - Packaging: they are FSC certified.
 The paper cardboard comes from responsibly and sustainably managed forests.
 With regards to the felt inside the boxes, it is made from up-cycled plastic bottles.

-- CSR: Nordgreen’s commitment is remarkable too: their ‘Giving Back Program’ enabled them to offer (so far) about 6,500 months equivalent of education worldwide, 23,200 months equivalent of drinkable water, or even 742,000 sqm of rainforests protected, to name just a few.
+- Environmental & Social Practices: Nordgreen’s commitment is remarkable too: their ‘Giving Back Program’ enabled them to offer (so far) about 6,500 months equivalent of education worldwide, 23,200 months equivalent of drinkable water, or even 742,000 sqm of rainforests protected, to name just a few.

 - Manufacturing process: it is worth mentioning that even if their facilities are based in China, Danish standards are applied when it comes to labor conditions.
 We also appreciate Nordgreen for being carbon neutral: they have offset their carbon emissions generated by their offices in Copenhagen by planting thousands of trees.
 This is applicable for all global shipments too, which is quite impressive.